 - Coached 12 athletes to IM Kona qualifier

 I’ve been doing triathlons for almost five years.
 I started in a beginner squad with a mountain bike and no previous cycling of running training.
 I began initially to meet new people, stay fit & for a new challenge.
 My competitive spirit quickly took over and I started training more & more to improve & keep up with the squad.

 I enjoy the variety the sport & training has to offer as we travel to many beautiful places near Geelong and around Australia & the world.

 I have a genuine love for helping people eager to learn and I am excited to share my triathlon and exercise science knowledge and experiences with other athletes at Geelong Performance Coaching.

-- 2x Age Group ITU World Champion (Sprint & Cross Triathlon)
+- 2 times Age Group ITU World Champion (Sprint & Cross Triathlon)

-- 1x Mixed Relay (Age Group & Elite Team) ITU Cross World Championship
+- World Champion ITU Mixed Relay (Age Group & Elite Team) Cross World Championship

-- Age Group ITU World Bronze Medallist (Sprint)
+- Age Group ITU World Silver (Sprint Draft Legal) and Bronze Medallist (Sprint Non-Drafting)